PINK The Collection, was born from my want to create the perfect “pink” t-shirt to have for PINK SHIRT DAY.

 PINK represents so much for me as a queer man.
-Plus I was also bullied by classmates and teachers when I wore a “pink” sweater to junior high school.
+I was also bullied by classmates and teachers when I wore a “pink” sweater to junior high school.
 I could identify with the origin of PINK SHIRT DAY.
-Except I didn’t have any cool friends to stand up for me.
-Now is my chance to stand up for others.
+Except back then I didn’t have any cool friends to stand up for me, but now it is my chance to stand up for others.

 (You may read up on the history of PINK SHIRT DAY here)

 I had more ideas like; other colours, other “t-shirt days”, the ribbons we already wear for causes, other fund-raiser events?

 I wanted to create a design that would be unlike the collection of t-shirts I had accumulated from all those events I just described above.
 The collection of “one time use” t-shirts filling up your drawers and closets was not something I wanted a TURNIP TEEZ T-shirt to ever be a part of.
 Especially, a PINK Collection t-shirt.

 The goal was simple really.
 Create intrigue without being vain.
 Let the obvious speak for itself.